mikechen66/C-Program-Language/C-Standard-Library/Readme.md

 ### C Standard Library by Plauger

 It contains all the source code from "The Standard C Library", by P.J.
 Plauger (1992).
 It corrects a number of errors reported after publication.
-Hence, the code may differ from the original book in small ways.
+Hence, the code may differ from the original book in small ways because of its long-publised date.

 ## Library Resources